capasha/EverybodyEditsProtocoll/README.md

 | `10`| `Boolean` | Space Just Pressed   | Value indicating whether the player has just pressed down space-bar.

 ### <a id="rm-magic">"magic"</a>
 Occurs when you are given a magic reward.
+Will also play a sound.

 ### <a id="rm-minimapEnabled">"minimapEnabled"</a>
 Occurs when the minimap's visibility is changed.